Why skiing is the perfect way to explore if a solo group holiday is for you

+Skiing is a perfect choice for a first solo holiday.
 Catered ski chalets and the new generation of ski lodges offer the opportunity to meet like-minded people in a convivial atmosphere.
-Some resorts run social skiing groups where accommodation is shared in groups of two or three, so you can share a chalet, a mountain and some fantastic times with new people or a couple or friends you already know, or have met from a previous solo skiing holiday.
-But the beauty is, you can have company when you want it, and a bit of freedom when you don’t.
+Some resorts run social skiing groups where accommodation is shared in groups of two or three, so you can share a chalet and some fantastic times with new people.
+You get shown around all the best pistes and you make friends along the way.
+You can have company when you want it, and a bit of freedom when you don’t.
 And there is no better sense of freedom than being out on the slopes.

-Single Parents on Holiday offer solo holidays that tick all of those boxes.
-The famous Austrian ski resort of Schladming is a great holiday setting, and our package has everything you could want as a solo traveller.
-You will have an Austrian ski host and guide who will escort you on the piste, organise group dinners, lift passes, ski classes and ski hire and any other winter activities you might like to try.
-The package offers 4-star accommodation in double rooms, walking distance to the lift, a sauna and a spa and small pool.
-The famous town also has plenty of bars, restaurants and cafés, and offers a great way to meet people.
+Single parents face a dilemma when their children have grown up.
+You have enjoyed many ski holidays together with your kids, but now they want to do their own thing, travel independently with friends and aren’t so interested in holidaying with a parent.
+This leaves you a bit stuck as a single parent.
+But don’t worry!
+Single Parents on Holiday offer ski holidays for solo travellers in their 40s, 50s, and above.
+Their 2021 and 2022 programme includes several solo ski holidays in Schladming, Mayrhofen, and Hintertux.
+The famous Austrian ski resort of Schladming is a good place to start: The small holiday town has everything you could want as a solo traveller.
+Your Single Parents on Holiday ski host and guide will escort you on the piste, organise group dinners, lift passes, ski classes and ski hire and any other winter activities you might like to try.
+The package includes half-board accommodation at a 4-star hotel in short walking distance to the cable car, with great facilities including a spa, saunas and pool.
+The famous town of Schladming also has plenty of bars, restaurants and cafés to keep you entertained after a day on the slopes.
 So check out the information and make your solo holiday one of the best solo ski holidays around.